jota-bible/gui-app/README.md

 Jota is a handy app to search and read the Bible.

-Unique and most outstanding features of the app:
+Main features and design principles:
 1. Extremely flexible search - for example: "John 1", "J 1,2", "j 1 1 2 3-4", "any text J 1,1 containing references - Mt 2: 3-4", "faith", regular expressions: "/john|peter/".
-2. Can browse found verses in the context of an entire chapter.
+1. Can browse found verses in the context of an entire chapter.
-3. Copying passages with references to the clipboard formatted according to custom templates.
+1. Copying passages with references to the clipboard formatted according to custom templates.
-4. Clear graphical design.
+1. Clear, minimalistic graphical design.
-5. Speed of operation - searching less than half a second, no pagination, all search results available at once, key navigation, changing of translation automatically changes the text of the displayed chapter and searched fragments.
+1. Speed of operation - searching less than half a second, no pagination, all search results available at once, key navigation, changing of translation automatically changes the text of the displayed chapter and searched fragments.
-6. Remembers user settings in local storage to minimize repetition of some actions.
+1. Ergonomics - minimize the number of operation to perform the most common tasks.
+For example remembers user settings in local storage to minimize repetition of some actions.

 Major limitations:
 1. Originally designed for web on large displays with good internet speed.
 It is not optimized for mobile and poor internet.
-2. Supports only Polish language for the user interface at the moment.
+1. Supports only Polish language for the user interface at the moment.

 The app is hosted at [http://netanel.pl/jota](http://netanel.pl/jota).